thinktecture/angular-connect-2015-write-once-run-anywhere/README.md

     * Run `gulp cordova:release` to build all phone related apps
     * Run `gulp nwjs:release` to build all desktop related apps

+## Usage
+* To login just use username = password (eg. user: bob, password: bob).
+* If you don't want to use the Azure Web API, you can run the server by yourself by starting the [BoardGame.Host](https://github.com/thinktecture/angular-connect-2015-write-once-run-anywhere/tree/master/src/BoardZApi) project with Visual Studio and [change the url](https://github.com/thinktecture/angular-connect-2015-write-once-run-anywhere/blob/master/src/BoardZ/app/init.js#L16) within the AngularJS app.

 ## Supported platforms
 * Any modern web browser (Chrome, Firefox, Edge, Safari) by simply hosting it
 * Mobile platforms (iOS, Android, Windows) by packaging the app using Cordova